 - Successfully Complete Background Screening

-- Attend Volunteer Information Session (Click here to register for orientation) March 29, 2017
+- Attend Volunteer Information Session (Click here to register)

-Volunteer information session is required of all our volunteers.
-Volunteer information sessions are held every other month from 4:30 – 6:30 pm out in the St. Louis community.
-Our next volunteer information session is Wednesday, March 29, 2017.
+The volunteer information session is required to volunteer.
+If you are unable to attend the information sessions please e-mail the Community Relations and Volunteer Manager for other options.
 This introduction to The Women’s Safe House and domestic violence will give you the information you need to become involved as a volunteer at The Women’s Safe House:

 - The History of The Women’s Safe House